Clarkson-Applied-Data-Science/2024_ia653_Crow_Hove/README.md

 ### Analysis

-**Basic Neural Network**: The training loss decreases steadily, and the validation loss initially fluctuates but eventually stabilizes and decreases, suggesting the model generalizes well to unseen data.
-This indicates a good balance between underfitting and overfitting.
+**Basic Neural Network**: The training loss decreases steadily, and the validation loss fluctuates and diverges from the training loss in later epochs.
+This behavior suggests the Neural Network may be overfitting the training data, despite the use of early stopping.
+Additional regularization, such as dropout or reducing model complexity, might help mitigate this issue.

 **LSTM Model**: The training loss decreases consistently, but the validation loss shows significant fluctuations and diverges from the training loss in later epochs.
-This behavior suggests the LSTM may be overfitting to the training data, despite the use of early stopping.
+This behavior suggests the LSTM may be overfitting the training data, despite the use of early stopping.
 Additional regularization, such as dropout or reducing model complexity, might help mitigate this issue.

 The different behaviors highlight the importance of monitoring loss curves to diagnose overfitting or underfitting and make necessary adjustments to model architecture or training parameters.